 - Physical locks and cables are available for laptops and may be available for some tablets.

-- Wipe or securely delete data from the mobile device before disposing of it.
+- Wipe or securely erase your data from the mobile device before disposing of it.

 If Your Device is Lost or Stolen

 - Immediately call Campus Security at 253.879.3311 to report what was lost or stolen, from where, and whether it was a personal or university device.
-If you are away from campus, contact the local police department.
+If you are away from campus, contact the local authorities.

 - Change all passwords on any account accessed from the device.
 There may be account or password information stored in cookies or other files that are not obvious but may still be accessible.